-You may have been diagnosed with breast cancer many years ago or perhaps you have only recently completed treatment.
-For some, this is your first breast cancer diagnosis.
-No matter the journey, the diagnosis is difficult.
+You may have been diagnosed with breast cancer many years ago or perhaps you’ve only recently completed treatment for early breast cancer.
+For some, this is your first breast cancer diagnosis, which can be especially shocking.
+No matter your situation, the diagnosis is difficult.

 Modern treatments continue to improve survival for most people diagnosed with metastatic breast cancer.
 However, survival varies greatly from person to person.

-It’s estimated that 34 percent of women diagnosed with metastatic breast cancer in the U.S. have lived at least 5 years since their diagnosis .
+About one-third of women diagnosed with metastatic breast cancer in the U.S. live at least 5 years after diagnosis .
 Some women may live 10 or more years beyond diagnosis .

 Learn about treatment for metastatic breast cancer.

-As hard as it may be to hear, metastatic breast cancer cannot be cured.
-Unlike breast cancer that remains in the breast or nearby lymph nodes, you cannot get rid of all the cancer that has spread to other organs.
+As hard as it is to hear, metastatic breast cancer cannot be cured today.
+Unlike breast cancer that remains in the breast or nearby lymph nodes, you cannot get rid of all the cancer that has spread to other parts of the body.

-Your personal preferences play a larger role in your treatment and care than with early breast cancer.
+Your personal preferences play a large role in your treatment and care.
 Talk with your oncologist and other health care providers about your goals and the things that are important to you (avoiding some side effects, for example).
-This will help your providers tailor your treatments to your preferences.
+This will help your providers personalize your treatments to your preferences.

-It may be helpful to download and print Susan G. Komen®'s Questions to Ask Your Doctor card on metastatic breast cancer and take it with you to your next doctor appointment.
-There’s plenty of space to write down the answers to these questions, which you can refer back to later.
+It may be helpful to download and print Susan G. Komen®'s Questions to Ask Your Doctor About Metastatic Breast Cancer resource and take it with you to your next doctor appointment.
+There's plenty of space to write down the answers to these questions, which you can refer to later.